ealauer/Animatronic_Research/README.md

 The "WaveFilePlayerV1" folder contains the test file for playing pre-recorded audio from a microSD card in the Teensy using the Audio Library.

 The folder titled "SolidWorks Files" contains the CAD files for the full system.
+The Skin CAD files are very large and can be found here (https://drive.google.com/drive/folders/1OjMSTwuhYAyCOeIsZ3wJBqHO3pZZC7u_?usp=sharing).